-Standard Test Method for Specific Surface Area of Alumina or Quartz by Nitrogen Adsorption
+Standard Test Method for Specific Surface Area of Alumina or Quartz by Nitrogen Adsorption1 ε^1 Note-The address in footnote 3 was changed in May 2004.

 This standard is issued under the fixed designation C 1069; the number immediately following the designation indicates the year of original adoption or, in the case of revision, the year of last revision.
 A number in parentheses indicates the year of last reapproval.
-A superscript epsilon $(\varepsilon)$ indicates an editorial change since the last revision or reapproval.
+A superscript epsilon (ε) indicates an editorial change since the last revision or reapproval.

-1. Scope\
+1. Scope

 - 1.1 This test method covers the determination of the specific surface area of aluminas and silicas used in the manufacture of ceramics.
 The test method is a general one, permitting the use of any modern commercial nitrogen adsorption apparatus but strictly defining the outgassing procedure.
-Calculations are based on the Brunauer-Emmett-Teller (BET) equation. - 1.2 The values stated in SI units are to be regarded as standard.
-No other units of measurement are included in this standard. - 1.3 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+Calculations are based on the Brunauer-Emmett-Teller (BET) equation. - 1.2 This standard does not purport to address all of the safety concerns, if any, associated with its use.
 It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.